Desbeers/Chord-Provider/ChordProviderCLI/README.md

 The CLI version of Chord Provider

-- Convert a ChordPro song into JSON or HTML
+- Convert a ChordPro song into JSON or HTML or clean its source.

 Only depends on Foundation and build on macOS and Linux